bill-integration/Integration-Guides/README.md

 ### First Mile POS Middleware

+First Mile is our full service integration software linking your POS to our gateway and keeping you out of PCI scope

 ### WebPay Hosted Payment Page

+The hosted payment page

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for